-The check starter(s) holds a flag aloft when all crews are in line and ready to race.
+The check starter shall hold a flag aloft when the crews are in line and ready to race.
 At the discretion of the sweep, a crew may draw their boat back from the line if they so wish, provided the boat is stationary at the time of the start.
-If crews disregard the directions of the check starter or starter, they may be disqualified.
+If crews disregard the directions of the check starter or starter they may be disqualified.

-When the check starter raises his/her flag, this signals to the starter, who should be in an elevated position approximately mid-field on the beach, that the crews are ready to race.
+The check starter raises a flag to signal the starter that the crews are ready to race.
+The starter should be in an elevated position approximately mid-field on the beach.

-Prior to the start, if a crew has a problem, the sweep may raise an arm to indicate that his or her crew is not ready to race.
-If this situation occurs, the check starter may lower the flag and the starter may lower the start gun.
-Once the problem has been rectified the start process may recommence.
-If a crew disregards the further directions of the check starter they may be disqualified.
+If a crew has a problem prior to the start, the sweep may raise an arm to indicate that the crew is not ready to race, whereupon, the check starter may lower his or her flag and the starter may lower the gun.
+Once the problem has been rectified, the start process may recommence.
+A crew that disregards the further directions of the check starter may be disqualified.